FCE Speaking

 A crow of people waiting for their turn to board a plane at an airportTwo backpackers at a train platform waiting to board the train car

 Candidate B, now it’s your turn.
-These pictures show people and public transportation.
-Compare the photographs and say how comfortable each type of transportation might be.
+These pictures show people and public transport.
+Compare the photographs and say how comfortable each type of transport might be.
 (1 minute)

 I guess both kinds of transport can be comfortable, although admittedly people in the first picture seem way less comfortable as they have to stand in a crowd with bags, waiting for their turn to come onboard.